-This error occurs for type expressions that use explicit existential quantification in an incorrect way, such as the following examples:
+This error occurs for type expressions that bind an existential size for which there is no constructive use, such as in the following examples:

+'''

+?[n].bool

-?[n].bool ?[n].bool -> [n]bool
+?[n].bool -> [n]bool

+'''

-When we use existential quantification, we are required to use the size within its scope, and it must not exclusively be used to the right of function arrow.
+When we use existential quantification, we are required to use the size constructively within its scope, in particular it must not be exclusively as the parameter or return type of a function.

-To understand the motivation behind this rule, consider that when we use an existential quantifier we are saying that there is some size, it just cannot be known statically, but must be read from some value (i.e. array) at runtime.
+To understand the motivation behind this rule, consider that when we use an existential quantifier we are saying that there is some size.
+The size is not known statically, but must be read from some value (i.e. array) at runtime.
 In the first example above, the existential size n is not used at all, so the actual value cannot be determined at runtime.
 In the second example, while an array [n]bool does exist, it is part of a function type, and at runtime functions are black boxes and don't "carry" the size of their parameter or result types.